jflex-de/jflex/tex/porting-and-parsers.md

         yyparser.yyparse();
       }

-Here, the customised part is mostly in the user code section: We create the lexer in the constructor of the parser and store a reference to it for later use in the parser’s `int yylex()` method.
+Here, the customised part is mostly in the user code section.
+We create the lexer in the constructor of the parser and store a reference to it for later use in the parser’s `int yylex()` method.
 This `yylex` in the parser only calls `int yylex()` of the generated lexer and passes the